Study Human Behavior and Help Improve the Well-Being of Others

 Bachelor of Social Work Degree Program FAQs

-1 COVID-19 has adversely affected the global economy and data from 2020 and 2021 may be atypical compared to prior years.
-The pandemic may impact the predicted future workforce outcomes indicated by the U.S. Bureau of Labor Statistics as well.
-Accordingly, data shown is effective September 2022, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Social Workers, retrieved on July 3, 2023.
+1 COVID-19 has adversely affected the global economy and data from 2020 to 2022 may be atypical compared to prior years.
+Accordingly, data shown is effective Sept.
+2023, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Social Workers, retrieved on Sept.
+26, 2023.

-2 Retrieved from National Association of Social Workers, Types of Social Work Degrees in July 2022.
+3 National Association of Social Workers.
+Types of Social Work Degrees.
+Retrieved July 2022.

 * Please note that this list may contain programs and courses not presently offered, as availability may vary depending on class size, enrollment and other contributing factors.
 If you are interested in a program or course listed herein please first contact your University Counselor for the most current information regarding availability.